 Potential courses you’ll take in an online master’s in forensic science program

-• Forensic Toxicology.
+- Forensic Toxicology.
 Participants study how drugs and environmental chemicals enter and affect the human body.
-Students then learn how to interpret those findings.
+Students then learn how to test for these substances.

 What Can You Do With an Online Master’s in Forensic Science?